mongodb/mongo-python-driver/README.rst

   $ python setup.py install

-Do **not** install the "bson" package.
-PyMongo comes with its own bson package;
-doing "easy_install bson" installs a third-party package that is incompatible with PyMongo.
+Do **not** install the "bson" package from pypi.
+PyMongo comes with its own bson package; doing "easy_install bson" installs a third-party package that is incompatible with PyMongo.

 Dependencies
 ============